 In learning each day, you’ll provide your brain with a positive experience, which will further strengthen your learning habits.
 You may even find a connection to your work that you hadn’t anticipated.
 For example, reading fiction increases your empathy, which is an important element of emotional intelligence.

 Now, back to that cup of coffee.
 We all know how strong a coffee habit is; if you make that coffee your trigger, you’re using your existing habit to create a new habit.

 Step 3: Build a Habit Tracker

 Here’s our last tip for successful habit creation: use a habit tracker.
-For those of you who are goal-oriented, being able to see your progress is an effective tool and a great way to hold yourself accountable.
+For those of us who are goal-oriented, seeing our progress is an effective tool and a great way to hold ourselves accountable.
 Here’s a link to one we created for you.
-And don’t forget to track your learning in Degreed using the Degreed Button.
+And, don’t forget to track your learning in Degreed using the Degreed Button.
 It’s a great way to create a transcript to share with your manager in your next one-on-one or performance review.
-Demonstrating your initiative for upskilling to a manager can lead to a reward larger than chocolate or coffee!
+And demonstrating your initiative for upskilling to a manager can lead to a reward larger than chocolate or coffee.

-Want to learn more about habits?
-Follow the Learning Habit Pathway in Degreed so you can indulge your curiosity and get started developing new learning habits today.
+Are you a Degreed user?
+You can follow the Learning Habit Pathway (US) (EU) so you can indulge your curiosity and get started developing new learning habits today.